Review the following key concepts to learn how Identity service helps you login and gain access to Rackspace Cloud services.

 A common security construct for assigning a specific set of access rights and privileges to a user or group of users.
 Service administrators can create named roles, configure the rights and privileges for each role, and manage the role without updating

 Roles can be assigned to users, groups, or tenants automatically based on organization security policy.
 An administrator can view, manage, and update role configuration and assignments as required.
-Only Identity service service administrators can create new roles.
+Only Identity service administrators can create new roles.

 Identity service supports two types of roles: